 - Bonefos (Clodronate Disodium) – Used to protect the bones from the effects of cancer which may have spread to them, Bonefos is manufactured by Schering and taken in pill form or administered through IV therapy.

-- Boniva (ibandronate sodium) – Taken only once per month, Boniva is a postmenopausal osteoporosis medication treatment to help manage bone loss.
+- Boniva (ibandronate sodium) – Taken only once per month, Boniva is a postmenopausal osteoporosis medication treatment to help manage the bone loss.
 Manufactured and marketed by Roche Laboratories and GlaxoSmithKline, the Food & Drug Administration (FDA) approved safety labeling revisions in 2008 to warn of the risk for upper gastrointestinal tract effects and hypocalcemia.

-- Didronel – Manufactured by OSG Norwich Pharmaceuticals and distributed by Procter & Gamble, Didronel is approved for treatment of patients with Paget’s disease, plus to prevent and treat heterotopic ossification in people who have had a total hip replacement.
+- Didronel – Manufactured by OSG Norwich Pharmaceuticals and distributed by Procter & Gamble, Didronel is approved for the treatment of patients with Paget’s disease, plus to prevent and treat heterotopic ossification in people who have had a total hip replacement.

 - Fosamax (alendronate) – An osteoporosis drug manufactured by Merck and prescribed to men and women, Fosamax was approved by the FDA in 1995; has been used by nearly 10 million patients; and received more than 2,400 reports from patients of incidences of jaw bone death (osteonecrosis) since 2001.